 Link Search Menu Expand Document Documentation Menu

-This is an earlier version of the OpenSearch documentation.
+You're viewing version 1.3 of the OpenSearch documentation.
 For the latest version, see the current documentation.
 For information about OpenSearch version maintenance, see Release Schedule and Maintenance Policy.

 Windows